 - Everyone wants his manager to give feedback, but managers who don’t give enough of it don’t engage 98 percent of their employees.
 And none of us wants negative feedback.

 - Who doesn’t want more work/life balance and flexibility?
 Workers around the world want more flexibility!

 - Millennials don’t control market on wanting their work to have meaning and a bigger purpose: all generations do.

 - What’s the top reason employees of all ages leave a company?
 They believe there’s little or no opportunity for advancement.

-No one likes to be stereotyped; all of us all think we are the exception to any “rule” and wish to be treated as individuals.
+No one likes to be stereotyped; all of us think we are the exception to any “rule” and wish to be treated as individuals.

 When you need help finding great people to work in your company or department, call upon Helpmates.
-We can help you find the great people to help your company reach its goals.
+We can help you find great people to help your company reach its goals.